noobpk/frida-ios-hook/README.md

 ## Disclaimer
 Because I am not a developer, so my coding skills might not be the best.
 Therefore, if this tool have any issue or not working for you, create an issue and i will try to fix it.
-Any suggestions for new feature and comments are welcome!
+Any suggestions for new feature and discussions are welcome!